svigre/configure-ad/README.md

 <p>
 The next step is to allow domain users to RDP access into the VM.
 To do this, we go back to Azure portal and log into Client-1 VM as Kate_admin.
 Once inside the VM, right-click on the Windows logo and select "system".
 Find "Remote Desktop" on the left side and click on it.
-Click on "Select users that can remotely access this PC".
-Now a new prompt will appear --> click on "add" --> wite "Domain Users" (you can click on "check names" to be sure you wrote the correct name) --> click OK.
+Click on "Select users that can remotely access this PC" --> click on "add" --> wite "Domain Users" (you can click on "check names" to be sure you wrote the correct name) --> click OK.
 </p>
 <br />
 <h2></h2>